 Insurance companies have also viewed infertility as a women's health issue and have been known to deny coverage to woman with this condition, even though close to 50% of infertility cases are the result of what is known as "male factor infertility."
 Although some insurance companies are beginning to expand coverage into other areas of reproductive health, IVF coverage continues to be uncommon for infertile women.

 Speak to Our Fertility Specialist

 At The Palm Beach Fertility Center, our team understands that you might be feeling frustrated and uncertain when you are struggling to conceive a child, which is why we offer couples and families the latest and most advanced testing and treatment services available.
 Our fertility specialists are familiar with the challenges we discussed above, and we are committed to providing our patients with the highest standard of care and support.
 We will create a unique fertility plan that will allow you to better plan for your family’s future.
-Let our IVF team assist you today.
+Let our IVF team in Boca Raton assist you today.

 Call (888) 819-5177 to schedule an appointment at our Boca Raton fertility center.